RMEx/RME/src/README.md

 - `Incubator.rb` => experimenting weird stuffs here before integration
 - `SDK.Gui.rb` => development kit for gui-based tools
 - `Tools.rb` => gui-based tools (command-tester, tone-tester...)
+### samples

-## samples => generates samples for documentation
+> generates samples for documentation
 - `Event_printer.rb` => converts events to HTML and BBcode
 - `SDK.Sample.rb` => development kit for samples
 - `Samples.rb` => declares the common events to use as sample in documentation
+### documentation

-## doc => generates documentation
+> generates documentation
 - `DocGenerator.rb` => used to generate the documentation
 - `Doc.rb` => here we write the documentation
 - `Process.Doc.rb` => generates `doc.js`, `doc_report.csv`, `RME.rb`

-**`RME.rb` is generated from the RME scripts, excluding the sample and doc scripts that stands for developers and contributors**
+**`RME.rb` is generated from the RME scripts, excluding the *samples* and *documentation* scripts that only stands for developers and contributors**

-To work on all this stuff, we each create one VXAce project in the GitHub RME folder, called "project"
+To work on all this stuff, we each create one VXAce project, called "**project**", in our RME folder cloned from GitHub

-The `.gitignore` serve to only pull and push the `project/Data/CommonEvents.rvdata2`, not the hole project.
+The `.gitignore` serve to only pull and push the `project/Data/CommonEvents.rvdata2`, not the hole **project**.

 **Be careful not to overwrite this file!**

-# How to initialize your own VX Ace "project" and load all the RME dev scripts
+# How to initialize your own RME dev *"project"* and quick load all the scripts

 ## Create the project
 - Go in VX Ace, File > New project